 Another added element of complexity surrounds the fact that large commercial trucks, including those that require an operator with a commercial driver’s license, are subject to some unique regulations, which if violated, can contribute to a collision.
 This can result in a more challenging case; one that requires an Indiana personal injury lawyer who’s experienced in dealing with this type of case.

 Is Indiana a Fault or No-Fault State?

-Indiana is considered a “fault” state in terms of how it handles car accident insurance claims.
+Indiana is indeed considered to be a “fault” state in terms of how it handles car accident insurance claims.

-A “no-fault state” would be one where a driver would turn to their own insurance company for compensation for medical bills and some other expenses following an accident (up to a certain compensation amount), before turning to the other party’s insurance.
+A “no-fault state” would be one where a driver would turn to their own insurance company hoping to receive compensation for medical bills and some other expenses following an accident (up to a certain compensation amount), before turning to the other party’s insurance.

 In the case of a “fault” state like Indiana, an injured driver must pursue the at-fault driver’s insurance company for compensation for medical expenses, property damage, and other expenses.

 What is Comparative Fault?